bolzon/ms-superheroes/README.md

 ## Install, test, run

-First of all, you need to install modules listed in following table:
+First of all, install modules listed in following table:

 | Module   |  Version  |
 |----------|:---------:|